armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-1-0-20.md

 ---

+{{% alert title="Known Issue" color="warning" %}}

+* Sometimes during reconnections, agents don't register again with clouddriver.
+To avoid impacts to agent installations, this version was taken out of service.

+{{% /alert %}}

 ### Changes

 * Removed usage of native grpc keep alives in favor of existing agent specific keep alives, so there are not two different keep alive logics.